keepassxreboot/keepassxc-org/blog/_posts/2019-02-21-memory-security.md

 ![Process Hacker KeePass]({{ site.baseurl }}/blog/images/process_hacker_keepass.png)

-KeePassXC currently does not encrypt data in memory nor explicitly clear sensitive data from deleted data structures.
-This is largely a limitation of using Qt which does not provide a manner to do this in their existing framework.
+KeePassXC currently does not encrypt data in memory, but we do explicitly clear sensitive data from deleted data structures (so far as the operating system's memory management allows).
 KeePassXC also cannot prevent data extraction from a hibernation file which stores your computer's memory to disk when going to sleep.

 ##### Linux Memory Protection
 KeePassXC prevents the use of ptrace and generation of core dumps.
 This prevents anyone, except the root user, from accessing the memory of the process.
 Due to the significant variety in different Linux distributions, we encourage you to ensure their kernel is compiled and run with sufficient protections to process memory.